COVID-19 pandemic in Montreal

 In December 2020, the vaccination campaign began, starting with residents of long-term care homes and healthcare workers.
 On March 1, 2021, only a year after the arrival of the pandemic, mass vaccination of the general population began.

 At the end of March 2021, as the second wave was dying down, some restrictions were lifted, including the closure of gyms, theatres, and show venues.
 Not even two weeks later, the reopening was reversed due to a third wave driven by the Alpha variant.
 However, unlike the first and second waves, Montreal and its surrounding areas were not the hotspot of the province during the third wave, managing to endure it with only a minimal to non-existent rise in cases, hospitalizations, and deaths.
 Towards the end of May, with over 50% of the island's population vaccinated with at least one dose, restrictions started to gradually lift, with the curfew ending on May 28 in all regions of Quebec.
 On June 7, after about eight months in the red zone, Montreal moved into the orange zone, allowing gyms and dine-in restaurants to open, and on June 14, they moved into the yellow zone, allowing bars to reopen.
 Finally, on June 28, Montreal moved into the zone with the fewest restrictions, the green zone.
 Two months later, Montreal ended its state of emergency.

 With the rise of the Omicron variant, the Quebec government reintroduced province-wide restrictions in December 2021, forcing gyms, restaurants, and other establishments to close, despite the vaccine passport requirement in these settings and a high vaccination rate in Montreal.
 During the first two weeks of 2022, Montreal was subject to a contentious curfew from 10:00 p.m. to 5:00 a.m.

 Restrictions began to loosen in February 2022, and by mid-March, almost all COVID-19 measures in Montreal had been lifted, with the notable exception of the mask mandate.
 Finally, on May 14, 2022, the mask mandate for most indoor spaces was lifted.

 Impact

+The COVID-19 pandemic had significant social, economic, and healthcare impacts in Montreal.
+During the early stages of the pandemic, Montreal became one of the hardest-hit regions in Canada, with high infection and mortality rates, particularly in long-term care facilities and densely populated neighborhoods.
+Healthcare systems experienced increased pressure due to hospitalizations and staff shortages during multiple waves of infections.